 In addition, SPS will explore options for a formal agreement with the Archdiocese and St. Andrew Kim Korean Catholic Church that would allow occasional evening use of the church lot for the largest school events.
 If this shared-parking agreement is not possible, when the school reaches 90 percent of its enrollment capacity, the school will modify the largest events (including Curriculum Night) to reduce total peak parking demand, by separating it into two sessions or into two nights based on grade levels, similar to other SPS elementary schools.

-Update right-of-way and curb-side signage: The District will work with SDOT to confirm the locations, restrictions, and durations for curb-side parking and load/unload zones adjacent to the school a.
-Would the project result in an increased need for public services (for example: fire protection, police protection, health care, schools, other)?
-If so, generally describe.
+• Update right-of-way and curb-side signage: The District will work with SDOT to confirm the locations, restrictions, and durations for curb-side parking and load/unload zones adjacent to the school.

 15. Public Services